 Online gambling in the US has long existed in a sort of legal limbo thanks to unclear and contradictory gaming laws.
 Federal law makes it explicitly clear that it is illegal to operate an unlicensed online casino or poker site that accepts customers from the United States.
 What isn’t as clear is the legality of visiting such sites as a player.

-However, two US states have legislation in place that allows licensed operators to host real money casino games for people located inside state lines.
-New Jersey and Delaware are home to a limited number of licensed casino sites that are completely legal.
+However, three US states have legislation in place that allows licensed operators to host real money casino games for people located inside state lines.
+New Jersey, Pennsylvania and Delaware are home to a limited number of licensed casino sites that are completely legal.
 Additionally, the state of Nevada issues licenses to a limited number of online poker sites.

 States with Legal Online Casinos